 But books Like Democracy Inc. will succeed anyway because they deal with their readers the way a religious instructor deals with converts, by supplying moral dogma rather than pro-active solutions to problems in policy-making.
 His approach reminds me of religious tracts about "erring Catholic and Protestant systems," or denominations that have "abandoned the message of the gospel."
 Wolin does not bother to differentiate between the strengths and weaknesses of rival philosophies, or to put a human face on them.
 He offers nothing but a moral imperative with no room for modification.

 Wolin published Democracy Inc. in 2008.
 It does not include an author-bio, probably because a bio would reveal that he was born in 1922, which would make him 86 years old in 2008.
 Even if Wolin only recycles material published earlier in other formats, his age suggests he can no longer fine-tune complex problems.
 He does what a lot of fossilized thinkers do: go with absolutes.

 Likewise Wolin's readers will think less in terms of resolving the political divisions and removing obstacles to coherent policy-making, and settle for dogmatic confirmation and non-negotiable moral absolutes—which act as talking-points posited defensively, if nothing else, to ward off the heretical assaults of the Enemy.

 Finally Wolin retains a frustratingly stubborn faith, sympathy, and support for the national concept and the culture of the Soviet Union.
-Given the USSR's reputation as a dictatorship, this has to mean that he would like to inflict his humanitarian principles on Republicans dictatorially.
-What he offers is a kinder, gentler Soviet Revolution.
+Given the USSR's reputation as a dictatorship, this has to mean that he would like to inflict his humanitarian principles on Republicans dictatorially. he wants to resurrect the Soviet Revolution--already defunct in its own country.

 But don't just take my word for it.
 Look at what he writes: